Is GDS Holdings (GDS) Too Good to Be True? A Comprehensive Analy

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is GDS Holdings Ltd (GDS, Financial).
-The stock, which is currently priced at 10.88, recorded a gain of 6.98% in a day and a 3-month decrease of 8.97%.
-The stock's fair valuation is $48.48, as indicated by its GF Value.
+The stock, which is currently priced at 10.99, recorded a gain of 4.47% in a day and a 3-month increase of 1.28%.
+The stock's fair valuation is $48.46, as indicated by its GF Value.

 Understanding GF Value